| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 The view of the Essex and Hertfordshire councillors were completely ignored

+or overruled by the rest of the Region“.
 The Theydon Bois Music Society held a Coffee Morning which was supported

 by more than sixty members and Friends.
 The event was organised by Barbara

-OConnor Chairman, Doreen Snell - Secretary, Jan Stubbs
+O’Connor – Chairman, Doreen Snell - Secretary, Jan Stubbs –

 Treasurer together with Committee Members Marjorie Roberts, Pamela Dibble